Solon: Travels

 After completing his work of reform, Solon surrendered his extraordinary authority and traveled abroad for ten years, so that the Athenians could not induce him to repeal any of his laws.
 (Note: According to Herodotus the country was bound by Solon to maintain his reforms for 10 years, whereas according to Plutarch and the author of the Athenian Constitution (reputedly Aristotle) the contracted period was instead 100 years.
 A modern scholar considers the time-span given by Herodotus to be historically accurate because it fits the 10 years that Solon was said to have been absent from the country.)

 Within four years of Solon's departure, the old social rifts re-appeared, but with some new complications.
 There were irregularities in the new governmental procedures, elected officials sometimes refused to stand down from their posts and occasionally important posts were left vacant.
 It has even been said that some people blamed Solon for their troubles.
 Eventually one of Solon's relatives, Pisistratus, ended the factionalism by force, thus instituting an unconstitutionally gained tyranny.
 In Plutarch's account, Solon accused Athenians of stupidity and cowardice for allowing this to happen.

 Solon's first stop in his travels was Egypt.
 There, according to Herodotus, he visited the Pharaoh of Egypt, Amasis II.
 According to Plutarch, he spent some time and discussed philosophy with two Egyptian priests, Psenophis of Heliopolis and Sonchis of Sais.
 A character in two of Plato's dialogues, Timaeus and Critias, claims Solon visited Neith's temple at Sais and received from the priests there an account of the history of Atlantis.
-Next, Solon sailed to Cyprus, where he oversaw the construction of a new capital for a local king, in gratitude for which the king named it Soloi.
+Next, Solon sailed to Cyprus, where he oversaw the construction of a new capital for a local king, who named it Soloi in gratitude.